 They had me do a CT scan which showed that I had developed a mucocele in the far corner of my frontal sinus (the sinus above the eyebrow).
-I had to go back for repeat CT scans every 6 months to make sure the mucocele was not growing larger.
-My ENT wanted to take a wait and see approach because the mucocele was in a hard-to-reach area, which would make it a difficult and dangerous surgery.
-If the mucocele grew, it could push on my eye and push the eye downward on my face or it could push into the thin bone that separates the sinus cavity from the brain.
+I had to go back for repeat CT scans every six months to make sure the mucocele was not growing larger.
+My ENT wanted to take a wait-and-see approach because the mucocele was in a hard-to-reach area, which would make it a difficult and dangerous surgery.
+If the mucocele grew, it could push on my eye and push the eye downward on my face, or it could push into the thin bone that separates the sinus cavity from the brain.
 If it cracked through that while infected, it could result in meningitis.

 The Weeks Before Sinus Surgery